-I sometimes write about what I do on IG and every now and then I get some questions about how it actually works.
-I thought that instead of replying to DMs on Instagram I should write a proper text here.
-So here it is – a text about teletherapy = psychotherapy online.
+Since I use my IG account and Facebook to talk about my work – every now and then, I get some questions about how it works.
+I thought that instead of replying to private messages, I should write proper text here.
+So here it is – a short article about teletherapy = psychotherapy online.

 Let’s talk about therapy in general.

-It’s safe to say that psychotherapy, in general, might still be somewhat a mystery for some.
+It’s safe to say that psychotherapy, in general, might still be somewhat of a mystery for some.
 It can be thought of differently in different countries and cultures.
-All in all though – psychotherapy – be it online or in an office – is all about taking care of your own mental health and your personal growth.
-Some people are more accustomed to this idea while others might still not see much point in talking to a stranger about what’s bothering them.
+All in all – psychotherapy – be it online or in an office – is all about taking care of your mental health and your personal growth.
+Some people are more accustomed to this idea, while others might still not see much point in talking to a stranger about what’s bothering them.

 How to find a good therapist?